 Prior to June 23rd, 2008, Quantified site traffic counts in our Quantcast Planner tool were cookie-based.
 Non-Quantified sites had, and continue to have, people-based traffic estimates reported.
 In order to provide the marketplace with the best possible evaluation tool for understanding audiences, we have migrated all quantified publisher traffic counts to a people-based default.
 As our Cookie Corrected Audience White Paper explains, cookie counts typically overestimate the actual number of people visiting a web property.
 Primarily for these reasons, your traffic counts and ranks have changed.
 It is important to note that our new estimates are more comprehensive, and representative of actual people-based data.
 This should help you in your ad sales, and revenue generation activities.

 Quantcast Measure for Apps provides direct mobile app traffic and audience measurement solutions.
-Get accurate demographic insights based on billions of data points and machine learning.
+Get accurate demographic and lifestyle insights based on billions of data points and machine learning.
 Quantcast’s free audience measurement service is designed specifically for mobile apps on iOS and Android platforms.
-Our service enables you to measure installs, unique visitors and visits by app version over time; see top devices, carriers, connection types and operating systems by usage; and demonstrate user loyalty to advertisers and third parties.
+Measure for Apps is one of the first available tools for app publishers to analyze the top interests and web browsing habits of their app users.
+Additionally, our service enables you to measure installs, unique visitors and visits by app version over time; see top devices, carriers, connection types and operating systems by usage; and demonstrate user loyalty to advertisers and third parties.
 For more information, please see the Quantcast Measure for Apps page.
 If you have a site as well, and login capabilities, please read about the Return Usage of Logged-in Users on our Mobile page and implement Audience Connect.

 Quantcast Measure for Mobile Apps is built upon years of experience in audience measurement and is now a forerunner in offering direct mobile app demographics.
-The free service is a complement to analytics providers who provide in-product metrics.
-Quantcast focuses on describing your audience in aggregate.
+Our Audience Interest reports are one of the first widely available free tools to provide granular audience interest and lifestyle insights for app makers.
 Unlike most app analytics providers, Quantcast’s mobile app profiles are intended to be displayed publicly, allowing third parties to view the comparative size and performance of your app.
 In addition, Quantcast is the only free direct measurement service across the web and mobile apps.
 So if you publish your content across platforms, Quantcast can show you the complete picture of your audience data in one place.

 Mobile apps (mobile applications) are software applications that run on smartphones, tablets and other mobile devices.
 Mobile apps are different from mobile websites.
 Mobile websites are browser-based sites customized for mobile devices.
 Quantcast offers free audience measurement services for both mobile websites (mobile web) and mobile apps.